Akins High School

 Akins High School is located in South Austin, Texas, United States.
 The school is named after William Charles Akins, the first black teacher to work at a high school after desegregation in the Austin Independent School District (AISD).
-Akins was established in 2000, and is the newest zoned high school in AISD.
+Akins was established in 2000, and is the second newest zoned high school in AISD.
 With an enrollment over 2700, it is the 2nd largest school in AISD, behind Bowie High School.
-Akins High School competes on the 6A circuit in all of its UIL competitions.
+Akins High School competes in UIL 6A Conference in all athletic and academic competitions.

 Curriculum redesign

 Beginning in late August 2006, the school opted for students to continue their education following courses modeled through 'Academies'.
 Under the plan, students choose a path from seven academies, each modeled after varying areas of academics, with the exception of its NTHS program which focuses on project-based learning.
 In addition to taking the basic required courses for graduation, students choose from electoral and advanced courses within their selected academy.
 The academies are: